 Value-added tax (VAT)

-VAT is payable on imported goods and on the supply of goods, including wholesale and retail trade, and services in Sri Lanka.
+VAT is payable on the importation of goods, on the supply of goods (including wholesale and retail trade), and on the supply of services in Sri Lanka.
 Provisions are made for filing returns monthly or quarterly, based on specified criteria.
 Even where returns can be filed quarterly, the tax payments are required to be made on a monthly basis by a VAT-registered person.
-Certain specified imports and domestically supplied goods and/or services are exempt.
+Certain specified goods (imports & domestically supplied) and services are exempt.